 - Pale, blue, or otherwise discolored shoulder area

-According to OrthoInfo, there are many types of shoulder injuries that fall under three general categories of physical impairment.
+According to OrthoInfo, shoulder injuries generally fall under three categories of physical impairment.
 These include fractures, dislocations, and soft-tissue injuries.
 Fractures are broken bones that, for shoulder injuries, commonly involve the clavicle, proximal humerus (top of the upper arm bone), and scapula.
-Dislocations occur when the bones on opposite sides of a joint do not line up.
+Shoulder dislocations occur when the bones on opposite sides of a joint do not line up.
 Finally, soft tissue injuries are tears of the ligaments, tendons, muscles, and joint capsule of the shoulder such as rotator cuff tears and labral (SLAP) tears.

-This blog post will highlight specific injuries that apply to each type of shoulder injury in the following discussion, and we will conclude this section by briefly describing common neck injuries, particularly whiplash injuries, which are often directly related to shoulder injuries subsequent to being in a car accident.
+This blog post will highlight specific injuries that apply to each type of shoulder injury in the following discussion.
+We will conclude this section by briefly describing common neck injuries, particularly whiplash injuries, which are often directly related to shoulder injuries after being in a car accident.

 Fractures of the clavicle or the proximal humerus can be caused by a direct blow to the area from a fall, collision, or motor vehicle impact.
 Most fractures are diagnosed by conducting X-rays of the affected area and by performing a physical examination.
 Sometimes, additional imaging techniques, such as CT scans, are necessary for a personal injury claim.

 - For clavicle fractures, swelling at the middle of the collarbone area is often apparent.
-This area tends to have a “bump,” which are actually the prominent ends of the fracture under the skin.
-The shoulder range of movement is limited—although such a limitation is not quite as stark as what is commonly experienced with fractures of the proximal humerus.
+This area tends to have a “bump,” which is the prominent end of the fracture under the skin.
+The shoulder range of movement is limited, although such a limitation is not quite as stark as what is commonly experienced with fractures of the proximal humerus.

-- For proximal humerus fractures, a severely swollen shoulder will be prominent because such fractures affect a more durable bone when compared to the collarbone area.
+- For proximal humerus fractures, a severely swollen shoulder will be prominent.
+Such fractures affect a more durable bone when compared to the collarbone area.
 There is very limited movement associated with this type of shoulder fracture, and consequently, much more severe pain.

-Both of these types of fractures can usually be treated without surgery assuming that the compound fracture has not broken through the skin, and if the bone is not severely out of place or position, as applicable.
-Surgery is typically required in instances where fixing fractured fragments of bone with plates, screws, or pins is required; it can also involve shoulder replacement.
+Both of these types of fractures can usually be treated without surgery.
+However, surgery may be necessary if a compound fracture has broken through the skin, or the bone is severely out of place or position.
+It may also be necessary if the fractured fragments of bone require plates, screws, or pins to fix.
+In extreme cases, a shoulder replacement may be the solution.

 The acromioclavicular joint is where the collarbone (clavicle) meets the highest point of the shoulder blade (acromion).
 After studying countless injuries throughout the years, it has been concluded that the most common cause for a separation of the AC joint is from a direct fall onto the shoulder.
 This type of fall causes an injury to the ligaments which serve to frame and stabilize the AC joint.
 If the power of the fall is severe enough, the ligaments attached to the underside of the clavicle are torn.